 - Silver metallic film – this blends in with the silver of the can and allows you to create non-metallic areas by printing white under the design.
 You can also create gold effects by printing yellow over the silver material rather than using a foil.

 - Clear film – this creates a ‘no label’ look.
 Clear areas of the design allow the silver of the can to show through and you can fake a shaped effect by clever design of the print area within a rectangle label shape.

 - Textured paper – often used for wine labels, these offer a premium or aged look that is beautifully complemented by embellishments.

 Digital label printing

 Digital is a method we use to print labels.
 At Hally Labels we have leading-edge HP Indigo Digital Offset presses which provides excellent print quality and bright, vibrant colours.
 Digital printing is ideal for short runs of craft beer and cider as printing plates are not required.
 This reduces preparation costs and provides more flexibility, especially in the case of frequent batch or design changes.
 We have an extensive range of stunning embellishments available (read more on these below).
-Personalised campaigns are also possible by incorporating variable data or using specialised software to create thousands and even millions of individual designs where no two labels are alike.
+Personalised campaigns are also possible by incorporating variable data or through Hally Personalisation which uses specialised software to create thousands and even millions of individual designs where no two labels are alike.

 Embellishments and effects elevate your label design, adding an important finishing touch to enhance the presentation of your brand.
 All our embellishment options are available for both digital and flexo printed labels.